 He takes up a three-year Kolpak deal with Nottinghamshire now.
 Good for Taylor.
 But, at 32, I am sure he will be back for the next World Cup.
 Why shouldn’t Zimbabwe call him up if he is in good form?
 Once again, he confirmed why he has been Zimbabwe’s best batsman over the past years.
 He leaves with some special memories from this tournament, having become the first and only Zimbabwean to score 400 runs in a single edition, not to mention the back-to-back tons.
 He brought up his hundred with a six – his signature uppercut behind the keeper getting him there.

-Taylor has just gone past Alistair Campbell to become Zimbabwe’s third-highest run-scorer in ODIs and also passed Campbell for most ODI centuries.
+Taylor has just gone past Alistair Campbell to become Zimbabwe’s third-highest run-scorer in ODIs.
+He has also passed Campbell for most ODI centuries.
 Despite not making the quarterfinals, he left the tournament as one of the top scorers. @Keengstn on Twitter said, “@BrendanTaylor86 should never have to buy a drink in Harare ever again”.
 Tawac, a Zimbabwe Cricket Forumite, said, “It’s just such an injustice a player with so much skill and love for his country is forced to leave it all behind.”
 So true.

 The middle order of Taylor, Sean Williams and Craig Ervine were Zimbabwe’s mainstay through the World Cup.
 The big hitters did not show up.
 We just lacked a batsman who could go in and go at the bowling for three or four overs and score a 50.

 There was talk that India would score 500 against Zimbabwe.
 That did not happen and it’s not going to happen any time soon.
 We were in with a chance once again as we took India to the 48th over, and we could have been the first team and maybe the only team to beat India at this World Cup.
 But it seems we don’t have the desire for glory.
 Tinashe Panyangara proved lethal with the new ball again, and got that early breakthrough he always does.
 And I still feel the best way to use him is to bowl him out in the first 20 overs or so.
 Tendai Chatara finished with good numbers as well.
-But, again, as we have consistently done throughout the World Cup, we put down critical catches, this time Hamilton Masakadza, who put down Suresh Raina, was the culprit.
+But, again, as we have consistently done throughout the World Cup, we put down critical catches.
+This time Hamilton Masakadza, who put down Suresh Raina, was the culprit.